bruce-hill/bb/README.md

 For example, instead of using `ls`, then `rm` and typing out file names, you can just open `bb`, scroll through the list of files, select the ones you want to delete, and hit `D`.
-The `D` key's behavior is defined in a single line of code in `config.h` as piping the selected files to `xargs -0 rm -rf`.
+The `D` key's behavior is defined in a single line of code in `config.h` as passing the selected files as arguments to `rm -rf "$@"`.
 That's it!
-If you want to add a mapping to upload files to your server, you can just add a binding for `xargs -0 scp user@example.com`.
+If you want to add a mapping to upload files to your server, you can just add a binding for `scp user@example.com:~/ "$@"`.
 Want to zip files?
-Add a mapping for `xargs -0 zip "$(printf 'Zip file: ' >/dev/tty && head -n1 /dev/tty)"` or, if you have some complicated one-time task, you can just hit `|` and type in any arbitrary command and have the selected files piped to it.
+Add a mapping for `read -p "Archive: " name && zip "$name" "$@"` or, if you have some complicated one-time task, you can just hit `>` to drop to a shell and run commands with the selected files available in `$@` (or use `|` to run a quick one-liner command that gets the selected files piped as input).

 ## Zero Dependencies